Atacadão MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it returns real-time balance per account id, specifies endpoint, and distinguishes from sibling tools like openfinance_list_accounts by focusing on balance retrieval.
+Description clearly states 'Returns real-time balance payload per account id' with specific verb and resource.
+The mention of the REST endpoint adds further precision.
+It distinguishes from sibling balance-related tools by focusing on the balance endpoint.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.